kluo/edx-documentation/en_us/course_authors/source/creating_content/create_problem.rst

 #.
 In the unit where you want to create a randomized problem, create a separate
    Problem component for each version or problem that you want to randomize.
-   For example, if you want to offer four versions or problems, you'll create four separate Problem components.
+   For example, if you want to offer four versions or problems, you create four separate Problem components.
 Make a note of the 32-digit unit ID that appears in the **Unit Identifier** field under **Unit Location**.